Shared Technology Vision

 As part of our 1:1 laptop program, students use their school issued laptop for research, collaboration, and communication as they become digital citizens.
 Sample learning activities include:

-- Producing videos for German class.
+- Producing videos for various classes.

 - Showcasing work in a digital portfolio.